Internal Auditing Requirements

 - A “summary of the action taken by the agency to address the concerns, if any, that are raised by the audit plan or annual report.”

-Including the summaries outlined above in the fiscal year 2018 annual report and posting that annual report on the entity’s Internet Web site fulfills the minimum requirement but does not preclude an entity from posting more frequent updates to its Web site.
-To address these requirements, an entity could summarize fiscal year 2018 internal audit recommendations and report on its action and progress toward implementing those recommendations.
+Including the summaries outlined above in the fiscal year 2023 annual report and posting that annual report on the entity’s website fulfills the minimum requirement but does not preclude an entity from posting more frequent updates to its website.
+To address these requirements, an entity could summarize fiscal year 2023 internal audit recommendations and report on its action and progress toward implementing those recommendations.
 Suggested progress classifications include: fully implemented, substantially implemented, incomplete/ongoing, or not implemented.

 Texas Government Code, Section 2102.015, also specifies that an entity “is not required to post information contained in the agency’s internal audit plan or annual report if the information is excepted from public disclosure under Chapter 552 [of the Texas Government Code].”
 For questions about whether information in the internal audit plan or annual report is excepted from disclosure under Chapter 552, consult with your entity’s legal counsel or public information officer, as appropriate.

-Entities that are not subject to the Texas Internal Auditing Act and that do not prepare internal audit plans or internal audit annual reports are not required to post those items on their Internet Web sites.
+Entities that are not subject to the Texas Internal Auditing Act and that do not prepare internal audit plans or internal audit annual reports are not required to post those items on their websites.

 Entities that contract for internal audit services should post internal audit plans, the annual report, and required updates as prepared by the contracted auditor.

 Texas Government Code, Section 2261.258, requires the SAO to assign contract monitoring ratings each fiscal year to the largest 25 state agencies, as determined by the Legislative Budget Board.
 The rating is based on a variety of factors, including the results of contracting-related audits conducted by the agency’s internal audit division.